What types of pensions are there?

 These rules are likely to continue to change, so it’s always best to look at the Gov.uk website to find out exactly what you are entitled to, and when.

 A workplace pension is a way of saving for your retirement that's arranged by your employer, it's likely that you'll be offered one of the following:

 - Defined benefit schemes – these give you a certain amount each year when you retire.
-The amount you get depends on your salary and on how long you've worked for your employer.
+The amount you get depends on your pensionable service, pensionable earnings and an accrual rate.

 - Defined contribution schemes – these are also known as a money purchase scheme.
 The money that you pay into them is invested by a pension provider chosen by your employer.
 The amount you get when you retire usually depends on how much has been paid in, how long you've been paying in and how well the investment has done.

 Since October 2012, employers in the UK have been obliged to operate a new system of automatic enrolment for workplace pensions.
 So by 2018 most employees will automatically be members of a workplace pension scheme.
 In many cases, employers will use a multi-employer scheme, such as NEST, NOW or The People’s Pension.

 There are also group personal pensions, which are a type of defined contribution pension.
 Group personal pensions are a collection of pensions where members of these schemes build up a personal pension pot, which they then convert into an income at retirement.

 Personal pensions are savings schemes that you arrange yourself, or with the help of a professional adviser.
 You pay in sums of money – and usually have some control over the decisions being made (about where to invest the money).

 One type of personal pension is a stakeholder pension.
 This is a form of defined contribution personal pension and is relatively straightforward.
 They have low and flexible minimum contributions, capped charges and a default investment strategy if you don't want too much choice.
 Some employers offer them, but you can start one yourself.